 - 1. Synthesizing program, composed of a minimum of three courses: - a.
-A course designed to relate the broad fields of knowledge to each other, providing a picture of scope, philosophy, large meanings. - b.
-Two courses designed to relate kindred fields that frequently are taught concurrently: examples are the sciences, the social sciences.
-(Credits 6-9 hours.) - 2.
-Area of specialization:
+A course designed to relate the broad fields of knowledge to each other, providing a picture of scope, philosophy, large meanings, - b.
+Two courses designed to relate kindred fields.

+2. Area of specialization: